SanderMiller/SpectralGraphRecognition/README.md

 # SpectralGraphRecognition
-Data Structures and Algorithms Project: Classification of Objects using Graph SpectraEmbeddings derived from Hough Space
+Data Structures and Algorithms Project: Classification of Objects using Graph Spectra Embeddings derived from Hough Space

 ## Abstract